The Rocking Horse Winner (band): Formation (1999–2000)

-When Carrabba's schedule became too busy touring with Further Seems Forever in mid-1999, Olmino, Gomez and Crum started a second band with a new vocalist, Jolie Lindholm.
-Olmino had first heard Lindholm's signing while taking a break from a Red Letter Day rehearsal in 1997; he went outside and heard a member of The Vacant Andys (which shared a practice space with Red Letter Day) playing a new song on his car stereo, which featured Lindholm on backing vocals.
+When Carrabba's schedule became too busy touring with Further Seems Forever in mid-1999, and Looker left to join Poison the Well, Olmino, Gomez and Crum started a second band with a new vocalist, Jolie Lindholm.
+Olmino had first heard Lindholm's signing while taking a break from a Red Letter Day rehearsal in 1997; he went outside and heard a member of Vacant Andys (which shared a practice space with Red Letter Day) playing a new song on his car stereo, which featured Lindholm on backing vocals.

 The new band was named after The Rocking-Horse Winner, a short story by English writer D. H. Lawrence, which Olmino noticed while flipping through a book on British literature shortly before their first show.
 At the time, none of the members had read the story, though Crum and Lindholm eventually read it.
-Shortly after the band's formation, Lindholm began contributing backing vocals to Carrabba's solo project Dashboard Confessional.
+Shortly after the band's formation, Lindholm began contributing backing vocals to Carrabba's new solo project, Dashboard Confessional.

-After only being together for three or four months, the band entered Wisner Productions in the fall of 1999 to record four songs with producer James Paul Wisner.
-Wisner had previously recorded material by As Friends Rust, Red Letter Day, Anchorman and The Vacant Andys.
-The four songs recorded during the session, "Atmosphere", "Raspberry Water", "Elementary" and "Until Next Time", were released on a CD-R made and sold by the band at their local shows.
+After only being together for three or four months, the band entered Wisner Productions in the fall of 1999, to record four songs with producer James Paul Wisner.
+Wisner had previously recorded material by many of the members' related projects, including As Friends Rust, Red Letter Day, Anchorman, Vacant Andys, and Further Seems Forever.
+The four songs recorded during the session, "Atmosphere", "Raspberry Water", "Elementary", and "Until Next Time", were released on a CD-R made by the band and sold at their local shows.
 The song "Atmosphere" featured Lindholm's sister, Kristen Lindholm, on backing vocals; she would sporadically join the band as backing vocalist during shows.
 Later in 1999, the band returned to Wisner Productions to record the acoustic song "Steps in Sand".
 The band also participated in a four-way split released by Silverdale, Washington-based record label Destined to Fail Recordings.